samdark/yii2-cookbook/book/logging-problems-and-solutions.md

 \Yii::endProfile('add to basket', 'basket');
 ```

-## Disable logging of youself actions
+## Disable logging of your own actions

 ### Problem
-You want to receive email when new user signs up.
-But you don't want to trace yourself sign up tests.
+You want to receive an email when a new user signs up, but you don't want to trace your own sign-up tests.

 ### Solution